 Some possible niches for group work that you could explore are:

 together a group of clients, either new or existing, and they meet for a series of sessions.
 The members of the group may be a team, such as a sports team, or be completely unrelated.
-More on becoming a Team Building Coach
+I have more on becoming a Team Building Coach on the linked page.

-The first session usually begins with the coach facilitating the
+The first group life coaching session usually begins with the coach facilitating the

 goal setting process

 for each person.
-Sometimes this may even have been established by phone or email before the event to speed up the process.
+Sometimes this may even have been established with individuals by phone or email before the event to speed up the process.